Using the AWS-CLI to set instance

 - Mount the volume at the location we just created.

 In Linux, I create a exts4 type file system.
-Using the command mkfs
+Using the command mkfs, we could use -t to point out which type we want to create.

 1 | bash-3.2$ ssh -i p.pem ec2-user@ec2-54-242-31-152.compute-1.amazonaws.com |